For Current JCA Students

-If you are a piano major and need a key to the locked piano and organ rooms, see the music secretary in room LH229.
+If you are a piano major and need a key to the locked piano rooms, see the music secretary in room LH229.

-The online campus space request form allows you to see what rooms are available for rehearsals and/or performances.
+The online event scheduling system allows you to see what rooms are available for rehearsals and/or performances.
 All online requests for Lilly Hall and the Eidson-Duckwall Recital Hall are expedited through the JCA Facilities Manager.
 Music student recitals are presented in the Eidson-Duckwall Recital Hall; it is strongly advised that you schedule recital dates well in advance due to the high use of the space.
-Click on this link to find information about recital policies and procedures.
+Information about recital policies and procedures is available here.
 When you receive confirmation for your rehearsal/event/recital, you will be sent additional instructions.
 See your Applied Music teacher for additional information.
 All events for student organizations must go through The Programs for Leadership and Service Education (PuLSE) office.
 Any student caught utilizing Lilly Hall/Recital Hall space for a student organization without going through the PuLSE office will have their online scheduling privileges revoked.

 If you need to report suspicious activity or need an escort, please contact the Butler University Police Department at 317-940-9396.

-As we start a new year with many student organizations and departments providing opportunities for involvement, The Programs for Leadership and Service Education (PuLSE) office would like to remind everyone of the posting policies.
+As we start a new year with many student organizations and departments providing opportunities for involvement, the Programs for Leadership and Service Education (PuLSE) office would like to remind everyone of the posting policies.
 All signs, flyers and other postings, with the exception of departmental notices, must be approved and stamped by the PuLSE office, located in Atherton Union, room 101.
 Flyers with job opportunities must be approved by Internship and Career Service located in Atherton Union, room 315.
 Notices and signs must clearly state the official name of the sponsoring organization or individual, and may be posted on bulletin boards ONLY.
 Signs posted on departmental bulletin boards should be approved by the appropriate academic department.
 Signs may not be posted on interior and exterior walls, windows, doors, elevators, floors, sidewalks, and on any wood or painted surfaces.
 Any signs posted on these surfaces will be removed and organizations will be charged a thirty-five dollar ($35) fine.
 Organizations or individuals posting signs that cause damage will be assessed accordingly.
 Posting in Residence Halls must be approved at the front desk of each hall.
 Signs and posters not in accordance with the above guidelines will be removed.
-For more information on the posting policy, please see the current Student Handbook.
 Contact the PuLSE office at 317-940-9262 with any questions.